dixie-chick/Election_Analysis/README.md

 4. A text file was created to summarize election findings

 ### Be Careful!
 *Spacing, Spacing, Spacing!
 When using Python, correct syntax and spacing is critical.
-Upon first run, incorrect results delivered due to an error in spacing and a code not aligned within another statement:
+Upon first run, incorrect results delivered due to an error in spacing and a code not aligned within another statement:*

 ![Spacing_Challenges](https://user-images.githubusercontent.com/79612565/113482141-17a74780-9452-11eb-977e-46456379a84f.png)

 *Psuedocode-Can't live with it, Can't live without it!
 Allocating correct variables with such a long code and many variables can be tricky, especially when tallying similiarites, in this example, votes.
-Although longer in process, adding in psuedocode refreshes the memory of why certain code was created
+Although longer in process, adding in psuedocode refreshes the memory of why certain code was created*

 ![Variables_Challenges](https://user-images.githubusercontent.com/79612565/113482252-99977080-9452-11eb-8fd5-115b62798409.png)

 ## And the Winner Is...

-County: Across a total vote cast of 369,711, Denver had the largest turnout with 82.8% or 306,055 total votes.
+**County:** Across a **total vote cast of 369,711, _Denver_** had the largest turnout with **82.8%** or **306,055** total votes.
       Next in line is Jefferson County with 10.5% of total votes (38,855).
       Followed by Arapahoe with 6.7% (24,801) votes.

-Candidate: Across a total vote cast of 369,711, Diana DeGette won with a landslide of 272,892 votes or a whopping 73.8%!
+**Candidate**: Across a total vote cast of **369,711, _Diana DeGette_** won with a landslide of **272,892** votes or a whopping **73.8%**!
 Well done Diana!
-      Next in line is Charles Casper Stockham with 85,213 votes or 23% Raymon Anthony Doane picking up the rear at 11,606 votes or a mere 3.1%
+      Next in line is Charles Casper Stockham with 85,213 votes or 23%.
+      Raymon Anthony Doane picking up the rear at 11,606 votes or a mere 3.1%.

 ![Election_Results](https://user-images.githubusercontent.com/79612565/113482483-cc8e3400-9453-11eb-9d88-87a2838908e2.png)